cleesmith/keys2text_proxy/README.md

 ---

-2. **Configuration of API 🔑 keys 🗝️**
+2. **Configuration of API 🔑 keys 🔑**
-- Set your API keys as environment variables using the `export` command in your shell.
-For example:
+- Set your API keys as environment variables using the appropriate command for your operating system:

+#### For Linux/macOS:
   ```bash
   export OPENAI_API_KEY=api-key-here
   export ANTHROPIC_API_KEY=api-key-here